UMLCloudComputing/UML-Class-Resources/README.md

 > Our club leaders will moderate all contributions to ensure they follow the guidelines and maintain academic integrity. 🛠️

 ### 📬 Removal Requests
-If a professor or faculty member would like to have content removed, please contact us at **cloudcomputingclub@uml.edu** with "**Removal Request**" in the subject header. 📨
+If a professor or faculty member would like to have content removed, please [contact us](mailto:cloudcomputingclub@uml.edu) with "**Removal Request**" in the subject header. 📨

 ### 🌟 Let’s Collaborate
 Let’s make this platform a valuable resource while keeping academic standards high! 💡